 - 1 oz Giffard's Banane du Bresil

-- 2 drops Fee Brother's Black Walnut bitters
+- 2 dashes Fee Brother's Black Walnut bitters

 - Combine bourbon, syrup, liqueur and bitters in a mixing glass and fill with ice.
 Stir until well-chilled.
 Strain into a chilled cocktail glass.
-Garnish with banana slices you've caramelized with a kitchen torch and/or a cinnamon stick.
+Garnish with banana slices you've caramelized with a kitchen torch and/or a mint leaf.
 Cheers!